 I’ve written about my love for these in the past (while training for the Richmond Marathon, they were my fuel of choice).
 Not only are they delicious when you’re out there trudging the pavement, but they are easy to throw together a few minutes before you run (literally) out the door.

 Why do these make great running fuel?
 Dates provide ample carbohydrates for energy as well as potassium, which can help to prevent cramps.
 The salt helps replace that lost from sweat, and the small amount of nut butter helps to keep your energy levels more stable.
-I especially love eating these later on in my long runs, when I start to get sick of gels and more hungry for serious food (and just a little fat/protein – enough to satisfy me but not so much that it’s hard to digest while running).

 Everyone’s nutrition needs vary (see the end of this post for more info on figuring that out), but a good general rule is to eat one of these every 30 to 45 minutes for runs over 1 hour.